kristian-lange-tw/JATOS_docs_v3/pages/JATOS-Workflow-new.md

 Done.

-There are a few important details in (deploying your study to a server)[Create-a-new-study.html]
+There are a few important details in [deploying your study to a server](Create-a-new-study.html)

 ## Step 3: Collect data
 You can do this in many different ways, decide which kind of [worker permissions](Worker-Types.html) you need.